kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

 * **token-id**.
 As defined above.
 * **token-secret**.
 As defined above.
 * **expiration**.
 After this time the token should be automatically deleted.
 This is encoded as an absolute UTC time using RFC3339.
 * **usage-bootstrap-signing**.
 Set to `true` to indicate this token should be used for signing bootstrap configs.
-If omitted or some other string, it defaults to `false`.
+If this is missing from the token secret or set to any other value, the usage is not allowed.
+* **usage-bootstrap-authentication**.
+Set to true to indicate that this token should be used for authenticating to the API server.
+If this is missing from the token secret or set to any other value, the usage is not allowed.
+The bootstrap token authenticagtor will use this token to auth as a user that is `system:bootstrap:<token-id>` in the group `system:bootstrappers`.

 These secrets can be named anything but it is suggested that they be named `bootstrap-token-<token-id>`.

-**QUESTION:** Should we also spec out now how we can use this token for TLS bootstrap.

 #### Quick Primer on JWS